 We have four vineyard blocks that total 3Ha of closely-planted vines.
-Three blocks were planted in 1988 by John and Sheila Bezemer with Pinot Noir, Chardonnay and Pinot Gris, and on block planted late 2014 by Annette and Ed Ferrero with Pinot Noir and Lagrein.
+Three blocks were planted in 1988 by John and Sheila Bezemer with Pinot Noir, Chardonnay and Pinot Gris, and one block planted early 2015 by Annette and Ed Ferrero with Pinot Noir and Lagrein.

 All vines are planted on own roots, but for the curious single row of Semillon, planted by the original owners (presumably as a trial) which has been grafted over to Pinot Noir clone D5V12.